ozgurozbek/ozgurozbek/README.md

 1. **[NFA to DFA](https://github.com/ozgurozbek-merges/NFA-to-DFA)**
 1. **[PINCE](https://github.com/ozgurozbek-merges/PINCE)**

-You can see all my contributions [here](https://github.com/ozgurozbek-merges).
+You can see all my public contributions [here](https://github.com/ozgurozbek-merges).

 ## If you are a player of my games

 * [You should be visiting this link for D&D content](https://ozgurozbek.github.io/index.html#dnd), [Or this PDF if you are running a game with Teothe](https://ozgurozbek.github.io/assets/index-files/session_zero_teothe.pdf)

-* [You should be visiting this link for Ishibako](https://ozgurozbek.github.io/ishibako/download.html) Ishibako is a small puzzle game that uses pickup-rotate mechanics in a tile-based environment.
+* [You should be here for Ishibako](https://ozgurozbek.github.io/ishibako/download.html), Ishibako is a small puzzle game that uses pickup-rotate mechanics in a tile-based environment.

-* [You should be here for Truth or Drink](https://ozgurozbek.github.io/truthordrink/truthordrink.html) Truth or Drink is a question spammer that is web-scraped and can output adult content.
+* [You should click this for Truth or Drink](https://ozgurozbek.github.io/truthordrink/truthordrink.html), Truth or Drink is a question spammer that is web-scraped and can output adult content.

 ## You can also find more of my work at